Livefyre/Livefyre-Apps-Wordpress-Plugin/livefyre-apps/readme.txt

 Livefyre’s StreamHub platform helps brands, media companies and agencies engage consumers through a combination of real-time conversation, content, social curation and advertising.
 With StreamHub, brands can integrate real-time content into their websites, mobile apps, advertisements, jumbotrons and television broadcasts to increase viewer engagement, boost website traffic and drive revenue.

-*LiveComments™*
+*Comments™*

-Turn every piece of content into a real-time conversation with LiveComments™.
+Turn every piece of content into a real-time conversation with Comments™.
 Livefyre leads the market with a robust feature set including truly real-time posts, mobile compatibility, SEO optimized content, social login, listener count and a comment notifier.
 And with media-rich embedding options, users can post videos, songs, images and more, right into the comment stream.

 *LiveBlog™*